adarsh206/music-streaming-site/README.md

 # Music Streaming Site

-Build a music streaming site with Full Stack Technology using MERN.
+Build a music streaming site with Full Stack Technology using MERN with the help of Cloudinary for storing images.

 # Images